HomeOnMars/LaClock/README.md

 Since the wonderful [System Clock Mod](https://mods.paradoxplaza.com/mods/107257/Windows) hasn't yet been updated for 1.3.6f1,
 I figured maybe I can put together a replacement so I don't lose track of time ever so often.
+(I have rewritten the codebase to learn about CSL2 modding.)
 So, welcome to my first experimental mod for Cities: Skylines II, which is also my first C#/React/TypeScript project.